paypal/paypal-here-sdk-android-distribution/README.md

 Authentication
 ===============================
 First you need to complete the on-boarding process and get the access token to use PayPal Here SDK.
-With out the proper access token, PayPal Here SDK will not get initialized properly and hence first thing is to get the proper access token.
+Without the proper access token, PayPal Here SDK will not get initialized properly and hence first thing is to get the proper access token.

 1. Set up a PayPal developer account ([sign up here](https://developer.paypal.com/developer/applications/)) and configure an application to be used with the PayPal Here SDK.
 Refer to the [PayPal Here SDK integration Document](https://developer.paypal.com/docs/integration/mobile/pph-sdk-overview/) for information on how to properly configure your app.